dantol29/webserver/docs/CGI/README_CGI.md

 CGI scripts are conventionally stored in `/cgi-bin/`, and have a `.cgi` extension.

-Documentation for CGI can be found in the RFC 3875 ---(IS THAT THE GOOD RFC ?)--- available at [https://www.ietf.org/rfc/rfc3875.txt](https://www.ietf.org/rfc/rfc3875.txt)
+Documentation for CGI can be found in the RFC 3875 available at [https://www.ietf.org/rfc/rfc3875.txt](https://www.ietf.org/rfc/rfc3875.txt)

 ### Server-Side vs. Client-Side Programming